Brain Infection Injury

 There are two known types of encephalitis: primary and secondary.
 Primary encephalitis develops when the brain is directly infected by a virus.
 In some cases, it can evolve from a previous virus that has remained dormant in the body.
 Secondary encephalitis develops when the immune system fails to target an infection in another part of the body and starts to attack healthy cells in the brain instead.
 This form of encephalitis typically appears a few weeks after the first infection.
 There are many viruses that can cause encephalitis in the brain.
 Childhood infections, such as measles or mumps, are one example, although they are less common in the United States.
 Rabies, tick-borne, and mosquito-borne viruses, as well as herpes viruses, can lead to encephalitis as well.

 Jed Dietrich, Esq. has spent the past twenty years working as a personal injury attorney, tackling countless personal injury cases across the Western New York area.
-Today, he and his team of recognized Best Lawyers are more than prepared to represent you in your brain infection injury case.
+Today, he and his team of top rated personal injury lawyers are more than prepared to represent you in your brain infection injury case.
 Our priority is to ensure that you receive compensation for your injuries.
 Call us today at 716-839-3939 or visit us online for your free consultation.
 You will never be charged until we achieve a win for you!Risk Factors of Encephalitis

 At any point in an individual’s life, they are at risk of developing encephalitis.
 There are risk factors, however, which can increase or decrease the chances of catching one of the viruses that commonly lead to brain infections, such as: